-Yesterday, Australia, like many countries around the world, celebrated her Mums.
-For weeks beforehand, streets were adorned with banners, shop windows were filled with gift suggestions and the TV was littered with advertising.
+This weekend, Australia, like many countries around the world, celebrates her Mums.
+For weeks, streets have been adorned with banners, shop windows filled with gift suggestions and the TV has been littered with advertising.
 You’d have to live under a rock to miss the fact that Mothers’ Day was on the way!
 Amidst the whirlwind of consumerism, however, there was one advertisement that stood out to me.
 In handwritten capital letters, the TV screen in my gym spelled out, “ALL YOUR MUM WANTS FOR MOTHERS’ DAY,” long pause filled with emotive music, “IS YOU!”
 Boom!
 There you have it.
 The Truth!

 As one who has lived far away from my Mum and Mother-in-Law for a number of years, this advertisement struck a chord – what about those people who can’t be with their Mums on Mothers’ Day?
 As the treadmill ticked over, my mind was wandering down a winding path…it’s not just Mothers’ Day but many other family days throughout the year.
 What about when there is an illness or sudden emergency?
 What about the birth of a niece or cousin?
 How do families living abroad foster meaningful relationships between their globally mobile children and the Grandparents?
 How do adult children maintain relationships with their aging parents?
 You can see, I was clearly not focused on my running!